 Drones for recreation

-If you fly or own a drone or model aircraft and want to fly it for recreation purposes in the Yorkshire Dales National Park you must:
+If you fly or own a drone or model aircraft and want to fly it for recreational purposes in the Yorkshire Dales National Park you must:

-- Register with the CAA before you fly.
+- Register your drone with the CAA before you fly (you must have two IDs in place before flying most drones).
 You can find out more here.

 - If you are flying for recreational purposes, then you are required to comply with the Drone Code.
 You can view that here.
 Guidance is also available on the Dronesafe website.